dadouchanet/clustering_french_weather/README.md

 # clustering_french_weather
-segmentation of the French territory based on Temperature and Wind time series gathered at grid points using different clustering methods.
+The aim of this project is to perform a segmentation of the French territory based on Temperature and Wind time series gathered at n = 259 grid points using different clustering methods.